What Is National Debt?

 Domestic or internal debt is owed to creditors within the country and external debt is owed to international (external) creditors.

-National Debt Top 5
+National Debt Top 5 Countries

 The U.S. takes the number one spot with the highest national debt owing an estimated $30.9 trillion.
 China follows in second place with 13 trillion, followed by the U.K. with 9.02 trillion.
 France owes 7.32 trillion and Germany comes in fifth at around 5.47 trillion dollars.
 (See the link below for debt clock and up to the minute figures).

-What About National Income?
-(GDP)
+National Income (GDP)